cowprotocol/cow-sdk/src/weiroll/README.md

 // Create the Weiroll contract (wrapping the ethers contract)
-// You can choose between different command flags, like `CALL`, `DELEGATECALL`, `STATICCALL`, etc. const daiContract = WeirollContract.createContract(contract, CommandFlags.CALL)
+// You can choose between different command flags, like `CALL`, `DELEGATECALL`, `STATICCALL`, etc. const daiContract = createWeirollContract(contract, CommandFlags.CALL)

 // Let's pretend we have a smart contract that wants to transfer all DAI to Vitalik const ownerContractAddress = '0xf6e72Db5454dd049d0788e411b06CfAF16853042'